 Click here to pay now.

-For the past 2 1/2 years, Rockwell has offered Saturday School to address attendance make up issues as well as provide a place for students to work on Incomplete grades, credit recovery efforts, and Special Ed transition.
+... until the end of the school year.
+For a couple of years now, Rockwell has offered Saturday School to address attendance make up issues.
+This effort has evolved into providing a place for students to work on Incomplete grades, credit recovery efforts, and Special Ed transition.
 This happens 8 am - 11 am most every Saturday with the transition effort from 10 am - 2 pm.
-Along with this effort, we want to begin offering similar support on Friday afternoons from 1:30 - 4:30 pm beginning Friday, February 6th in computer lab B. There will not be bussing available, but as a school it is felt that students needing any of this support should arrange ahead of time for transportation as we do not charge to provide this extra help.
+Along with this effort, the school has had several students do attendance make up hours and credit recovery work on Friday afternoons from 1:30 - 4:30 pm.
+There will not be bussing available for either of these efforts, but as a school it is felt that students needing any of this support should arrange ahead of time for transportation as we do not charge to provide this extra help.

-Additionally, we strongly encourage students to work with teachers about handling the making up of work with that teacher directly.
-All of this is directly related to keeping our graduation rate at 95% or better.
-Please be willing to take advantage of this help to help yourself.
+Even with these two options available, we strongly encourage students to work with teachers about handling the making up of work with that teacher directly.
+All of this is directly related to maintaining the RCHS graduation rate at 95% or better.
+Seniors needing credit recovery should see Misty Madsen or Darren Beck as soon as possible.
+Our goal of 95% or better for our graduation rate can only be met with everyone doing their part.
+No magic involved - lots of extra hours and efforts.

 Rockwell Charter High School